albert-heijn-technology/apple_maps_flutter/README.md

 - [x] Add zoomLevelBounds
 - [x] Add zoomBy functionality
+- [x] Add getter for the visible map region
 - [ ] Add ability to set LatLngBounds to map
 - [ ] Add ability to add padding to the map
 - [ ] Add scrollBy functionality
-- [ ] Add a getter for the visible map region
 - [ ] Add ability to place a polyline
 - [ ] Add ability to place a polygon
 - [ ] Add ability to place a circle